 The outdoor environment is also a very special part of the Foundation Stage curriculum.
 As such it is carefully planned for and available each day.
 The nursery and reception classes share their own specially equipped outdoor area (which was redesigned in 2014).

-At Bridgewater, we ensure that the new National Curriculum is taught by all staff at our school.
-We worked hard during 2013 to create the changes necessary to ensure that the new National Curriculum was fully implemented for September 2014.
+At Bridgewater, we ensure that the National Curriculum is taught by all staff at our school.
+We work hard to ensure that the National Curriculum is taught in an engaging and comprehensive way.
 Please see the Department for Education Website for further details.
 Please click on the individual class areas to see what the children will be learning in each year group throughout the year or Click on the Subject overview tab to see our coverage of that subject per year group.

-What are we doing to ensure a smooth transition?
+What are we doing to ensure a broad and balanced curriculum?

-We thought you might like to know about the new Curriculum and what changes we have made.
-We have also purchased new resources for English, Maths, Science, History and Geography to make sure pupils are engaged in learning using up to date resources.
+We utilise and embed a variety of resources for English, Maths, Science, History and Geography to make sure pupils are engaged in learning using up to date resources.
 Staff receive CPD (matched to their current requirements) and training to ensure that they are up to date with current strategies and legislation to facilitate effective delivery of the curriculum for their year group.
 We use a Learning Challenge curriculum by Focus Education to teach our Foundation subjects to ensure consistency of coverage and teaching of topics that the children will find engaging and rewarding.

 Non-denominational Religious Education is provided for all children as part of the curriculum and is in accordance with the local agreed County Religious Education syllabus.
 Assembly is an important part of the school day when we meet together as a community.
 It is a time when we place emphasis on the development of values and attitudes towards each other and the world around us.
 Assemblies are non-denominational and although they are of a broadly Christian nature due consideration is given to the multicultural society in which we live.